mikecrowe/clang-tidy-fmt/README.md

 * It has too few tests in
   clang-tools-extra/test/clang-tidy/checkers/fmt-printf-convert.cpp.

+* It copes with calls to printf, ::printf and std::printf.
+Unfortunately this means that it also changes mine::printf which is probably incorrect.
+  My attempts to fix this using isInStdNamespace() have failed.

 * This is my first attempt at a clang-tidy checker, so it's probably full of things that aren't done the idiomatic LLVM way.